underdoggum/seir_penguin_project_2/readme.md

 ## Known Bugs
- - When user changes a specific exercise and submits changes, it doesn't always update immediately upon redirect, but refreshing the page confirms that the change was actually made
+ - When user changes a specific exercise and submits changes, it doesn't *always* update immediately upon redirect, but refreshing the page confirms that the change was actually made

- - When a day's workout type is set to "Rest" and submitted as such, if the user changes to any other workout type, it won't populate the exercise data

- - Exercise table is overflowing on iPhone 5 screen

  - YouTube API v3 implementation ("google.discovery.Discovery.GetDiscoveryRest") becomes easily flooded with requests during testing, exceeding the daily request quota limit

- - Change YouTube query to include only responses for "sports" category instead of general categories

  - Logout button is only clickable in bottom half of button

+ - ~~Exercise table is overflowing the container on iPhone 5 screen, looks ugly~~

+ - ~~When a day's workout type is set to "Rest" and submitted as such, if the user changes to any other workout type, it won't populate the exercise data~~

+ - ~~Change YouTube query to include only responses for "sports" category instead of general categories~~

- - Users other than "admin" don't have the correct "New Day" suggestion (another bug as a result of a bug fix ...ugh)
+ - ~~Users other than "admin" don't have the correct "New Day" suggestion~~

 ## Extra Features for the Future: